BossTownUSA/GoldenOrb-Easy-Setup-Guide/README.md

-# GoldenOrb Easy Setup Guide.
+# GoldenOrb Easy Setup Guide
 Configure ROOter for first use.

 After you unbox your GoldenOrb router and power it on, you'll have 2 physical connection options to setup the ROOTer: